 Requirements, Admissions, Financing

-Admission into any of our LLM programs does not guarantee or in any way suggest eligibility to sit for any state's bar examination, including New York or California.
+The LL.M. in American Law is designed to satisfy the program requirements for eligbility to sit for many state bar examinations, including New York.
+Admission into our Financial Services Compliance, Health Law, and Intellectual Property Law LL.M. programs does not guarantee or in any way suggest eligibility to sit for any state's bar examination, including New York or California.

 How many credits will I need to graduate?